lawremi/Sprocket/README.md

     Block:

 	The block name, such as "minecraft:iron_ore"

+	There is no default value; if an ore does not have a block assigned, Sprocket will report it, and no configuration file will be written.

     Meta:

 	If a block has a meta number, this is the number it uses.

+	The default is 0, although it's recommended to include the meta number to avoid confusion.

     Replace: